svrosa/infrastructure-setup-lab/03-InstallConfig-SSH.md

 sudo systemctl enable ssh
 `

 This ensures SSH starts automatically after reboot.

+**Security Insight:**
+Remote access services should always be verified and controlled.
+Should never assume a service is running securely by default.

 ## Verify if its listening on port 22:
 `